DioryMe/diograph-cli/README.md

 - list available connections in the app

 room focus <roomId>
-- set room into focus
+- set given room into focus

 room create <address>
-- create new room and set it in focus
+- create new room to given path
+- set it in focus
+- set its connection in focus
+- saves room info to config file

 room add <address>
 - add existing room into app and set it in focus

+room remove <room-id>
+- NOT IMPLEMENTED YET!
+- removes room info from config file
+- doesn't delete any files or folders

+room destroy <room-id>
+- NOT IMPLEMENTED YET!
+- same as room remove but also deletes files and folders

 connection create <address>
-- connect to given folder
+- connect given folder
+- set connection in focus
 - saves connection info to the room in focus

 connection list-contents <connectionAddress>
-- not implemented yet!
-- set connection in focus
+- generate diograph for the connection from folder contents

 connection focus <connectionAddress>
-- not implemented yet!
+- NOT IMPLEMENTED YET!
-- set connection in focus
+- set given connection in focus

-getDiograph()
-- show room in focus diograph contents

-listAppConnections()
-- list all the available connections in the app

-listConnections()
+diory query --all
+- NOT IMPLEMENTED YET!
-- list available connections in the room in focus
+- show all diories in room in focus

-getConnectionDiograph()
+diory query --all --useConnectionInFocus
+- NOT IMPLEMENTED YET!
-- show connection in focus diograph contents
+- show all diories in connection in focus

-createRoom(roomPath)
-- adds room to given path
-- creates LocalClient, RoomClient and Room
-- saves room address to app-data
-- e.g. ... createRoom /room/folder

-removeRoom()
-- removes room from app-data
-- doesn't delete any files or folders

-writeFileFromContent(contentId, fileName)
+export content <CID> <destinationPath>
+- NOT IMPLEMENTED YET!
 - write given content to disk with chosen fileName
 ```